Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Moreau--Yosida regularization in density-functional theory

 \section{Moreau--Yosida regularization in density-functional theory}

-Having the stage set, we now show three different ways to introduce MY regularization into DFT, which are equivalent and thus have the same outcome---namely, replacing the universal density functional $F^\lambda(\rho)$ with a differentiable $F_\eps^\lambda(x)$ for all $x\in X$.
-The following sections will achieve this task.
+Having the stage set, we now present three different ways to introduce MY regularization into DFT, which are equivalent and thus have exactly the same outcome---namely, replacing the universal density functional $F^\lambda(\rho)$ with a differentiable $F_\eps^\lambda(x)$ for all $x\in X$.
+Which way is to be preferred, is up to the reader, but we think it is illustrative to put them all side to side.
+Some readers might find one or the other easier to understand or more or less conceptually appealing.
 In Section~\ref{sec:MY-total-energy}, we show that $F_\eps^\lambda(x)$ is the convex conjugate of an energy functional $E_\eps^\lambda(v)$ that includes the field energy of $v$ (if appropriately defined), while Section~\ref{sec:MY-mixing} identifies every $x\in X$ as a mix of internal and external densities.
-In the section we will only require Assumption~\ref{ass:BS-reflexive}.
+In this section, we only require Assumption~\ref{ass:BS-reflexive}, but it is useful to also have Assumption~\ref{ass:DFT} with $F^\lambda=\FDM^\lambda$ fulfilled, so that no ambiguity about the respectively used universal functional arises.